grafana/k6-docs/src/data/markdown/docs/20 jslib/01 jslib/04 k6chaijs.md

 excerpt: "Assertion library for k6"
 ---

-[Chai Assertion Library](https://www.chaijs.com/) is an assertion library that is delightfully paired with k6 to provide more developer friendly BDD / TDD assertion style.
+[Chai Assertion Library](https://www.chaijs.com/) is an assertion library that is paired with k6 to provide a more developer-friendly BDD and TDD assertion style.
 It's a more powerful alternative to the k6-native `check()` and `group()`.

-This library is recommended for any type of testing, but especially:
+This library is recommended for any type of testing, but especially for:
- - Functional testing, where many asserts are needed
+ - Functional testing, where many asserts are needed.
  - Stress testing, where the System Under Test is failing and the test code needs to stay robust.
- - Load testing, when the test should be aborted as soon as the first failure occurs.
+ - Load testing, when the test should abort as soon as the first failure occurs.
- - Unit testing of JavaScript code, not necessarily connected with load.
+ - Unit testing of JavaScript code, which is not necessarily connected with load.
- - JavaScript Developers that are already familiar with Chai, Jest or Jasmine.
+ - JavaScript Developers, who are already familiar with Chai, Jest or Jasmine.

 > ⭐️ Source code available on [GitHub](https://github.com/grafana/k6-jslib-k6chaijs).
 > Please request features and report bugs through [GitHub issues](https://github.com/grafana/k6-jslib-k6chaijs/issues).